Disambiguate Entity Matching using Large Language Models through Relation Discovery: Introduction

-\end{itemize} As a result, considerable manual effort is required for analysts to manually understand their relationships and determine their relevance to the task.
-For example, they find "Charger for Smartphone" to be a more specific entity and "Power Adapter" could be more general.
-After careful consideration, they prefer using "Power Adapter" for emission estimation as it's related but makes fewer assumptions, even though it's not an exact match and not the closest in the embedding space.
+Both Embedding and LLMs yield unsatisfactory results for the high-stakes task of ESG reporting.
+As a result, ESG Flo analysts previously relied solely on embedding to identify semantically similar entities, which then required considerable manual effort to understand their relationships and determine their relevance to the task.
+For the example input entity of "Charger for Consumer Electronics," they identified "Charger for Smartphone" as a more specific entity and "Power Adapter" as a more general one.
+After careful brainstorm, they prefer using "Power Adapter" for emission estimation because it is related but makes fewer assumptions, even though it is not an exact match and not the closest in the embedding space. \end{example}